Open cluster members in APOGEE DR17 I. Dynamics and star members: Membership analysis from HDBSCAN

 \subsection{Cluster membership}

-We identified 1,987 stars across 49 open clusters, with 1,456 stars having a membership probability above 50\% and 941 stars with a probability above 80\%.
+We identified 1,987 stars across 49 OCs, with 1,456 stars having a membership probability above 50\% and 941 stars with a probability above 80\%.
 These results are presented in Tables \ref{tab:stars} and \ref{tab:parameters}.
 HDBSCAN assigns a membership probability to each star by evaluating its proximity to the densest regions of the OC across the combined dimensions.
 Stars that exhibit consistent spatial location, velocity, and chemical composition with the core members receive higher probabilities (close to 1).
 Conversely, stars that deviate in one or more parameters receive lower probabilities, reflecting their possible outlier or transition status.
 This approach ensures a robust classification of the OC membership by accounting for kinematic and metallicity coherence among stars.

-We run HDBSCAN iteratively, varying m$_{clSize}$ from 2 to 10, and computed the mean and standard deviation of the input parameters for each run.
-The optimal m$_{clSize}$ value for each open cluster was determined by selecting the value that led to the smallest standard deviation of the mean metallicity of stars with membership probabilities greater than 80\%.
-This assumes, of course, that open clusters have homogeneous chemical abundances.
+We ran HDBSCAN iteratively, varying m$_{clSize}$ from 2 to 10, and computed the mean and standard deviation of the input parameters for each run.
+The optimal m$_{clSize}$ value for each OC was determined by selecting the value that led to the smallest standard deviation of the mean metallicity of stars with membership probabilities greater than 80\%.
+This assumes, of course, that OCs have homogeneous chemical abundances.
 We note that in cases where the standard deviation was approximately equal for multiple m$_{clSize}$ values, we used the smallest standard deviation from the metallicities including all stars from the OC group selected by HDBSCAN.